N.B - Thudarum might be slated for a release after “Empuraan”, which hits theatres on March 27, 2025.

 Verdict - Below Average

-Coming from Anwar Rasheed’s production house, I had pretty high hopes for this one.
-The crew too had me excited.
+Coming from Anwar Rasheed’s production house, I had high hopes.
+The crew looked solid.

 Comments